Mari Illustrious Makinami: Voice

 Trina Nishimura voiced Mari in the first English-language version.

 The choice of Mari's voice actress was postponed for a long time, since Anno tried to avoid meddling too much in the character's creation.
 During a studio party, however, Ōtsuki said that the production was close to recording but the role had not been cast and the director had provided no input.
 Anno asked the other staff members who they thought would be most suitable.
 Sadamoto discussed the matter with Tsurumaki, who suggested several actors, including Maaya Sakamoto, who had previously worked with him on Diebuster.
 Tsurumaki noted that Sakamoto's voice would make Mari more endearing and suggested her to Anno, who immediately accepted.
 Sakamoto, hired without an audition, felt "under pressure" at first; when she began recording, however, the atmosphere changed.
 With no precise information about Mari, she had to voice her intuitively.
 Anno immediately stopped Sakamoto's initial exaggerated acting.
-She synchronized with Mari dubbing her in the first battle, channelling her nervousness into the character, and the staff praised her performance.
+She finally synchronized with Mari playing her in the first battle, channelling her nervousness into the character, and the staff praised her performance.

 Sakamoto wanted further instruction from Anno, who remained vague.
 She turned to Tsurumaki, who was precise, detailed, and helped her interpret the character.
 Sakamoto eventually made Mari an "alien" element, breaking with the old Evangelion.
 Her performance was praised by Sadamoto, and Tsurumaki said that after hearing her voice he began to understand the character for the first time.
 Anno eventually made suggestions to Sakamoto, by giving it the keyword "father of the Shōwa period" (昭和のおやじ, Shōwa no oyaji), so a typical 1970s Japanese parent.
 She was asked to act like a beast in the scene where Mari uses the Beast mode, lowering her tone of voice until it became hoarse.

 By Evangelion: 3.0 You Can (Not) Redo (2012), the third instalment of the saga, Sakamoto felt less anxious and as if Mari "had been there [from] the beginning".
 Unclear about the film's plot, since Mari appears mainly in action scenes and does not interact much with the other characters, she tried not to worry about it and continued delivering an energetic performance.
 Sakamoto was guided by Anno, who gave her secret instructions she stated to want to take "to the grave".
 In Evangelion: 3.0+1.0 Thrice Upon a Time (2021), the last chapter of the Rebuild of Evangelion, she tried to play the role simply and convey positivity, joy, and innocence.
-Mari, who recalled a Showa-era father, had to appear neither old nor young, neither male nor female.
+Mari, who recalled a Shōwa-era father, had to appear neither old nor young, neither male nor female.
 Sakamoto adopted this neutral technique for the scene in which Mari talks to Deputy Commander Fuyutusuki, and it worked on her first attempt.
-She had to do the post-recording nearly alone, without seeing the other voice actors except for Yuko Miyamura, the voice of Asuka.
+She had to do the post-recording nearly alone, without seeing the other voice actors except for Yūko Miyamura, Asuka's voice actress.

 Trina Nishimura voiced Mari in the first English-language version, while Deneen Melody voiced the character in the Amazon Prime Video release of Rebuild.